Hot & Unattended Dogs

 Heatstroke in Animals

 We all like to be outside especially in Steamboat Springs' mountain environment.
-However, temperatures change quickly at our elevation and often during the summer can rise into the 90s.
+However, temperatures change quickly at our elevation and often during the summer the temps can rise into the 90s.
 Like us, we need to watch for heatstroke in our companions.
 Keep an eye out for these symptoms of overheating in pets, which can include:

 - Excessive panting or difficulty breathing